Sketch/mushcode/README.md

 * posemeter: Award EXP or points for roleplaying based on number of alternating poses, content length, etc.

+* unidle\_monitor: Notify and/or trigger other code when a player returns from being idle (aka 'unidles').

 * where: A simple +where that sorts by unique location.
 The appearance is easily altered.